deepgram/oss-repo-template/GITHUB_WORKFLOW.md

 > Please don't use `git pull` instead of the above `fetch` and `rebase`.
 Since `git pull` executes a merge, it creates merge commits.
 These make the commit history messy and violate the principle that commits ought to be individually understandable and useful.

-If you do have conflicts after the `git rebase`, you can get the list of files with conflicts but using `git status`.
+If you do have conflicts after the `git rebase`, you can get the list of files with conflicts by using `git status`.
 The items in red are the items needing conflict resolution.
 Once you do resolve them, you can individually add them back into the rebase.

 ```bash
 # what items need resolving